 Freetext input field

 Some free text fields are configured to only accept text input, and will therefore block pasting of any images into the input field.
-Such input fields will display an info message when chosed as the active field.
+Such input fields will display an info message when selected as the active field.

 Text only freetext input field